material-motion/material-motion/specifications/directors.md

 The Director can now start a new transaction by invoking `transact`.

-A classic example is a Director that is responding to gesture recognition events.
-Consider the following pseudo-code:
+Consider the following pseudo-code of a Director responding to a gesture recognition event:

     function onGesture(gesture) {
       if gesture.state == Ended {